vjeux/jscodeshift/docs/finding-a-node.md

 }
 ```

-### Getting a `node` from a `path`
+### Getting a `collection` from a `node` or `path`

-If you have a reference to a `node`, you can get a `path` back by wrapping it into `j`, but you lose the ability to traverse up the tree because `parentPath` no longer exists.
+If you have a reference to a `node`, you can get a `collection` by wrapping it into `j`, but you lose the ability to traverse up the tree because `parentPath` no longer exists.
 This is very useful if you want to re-trigger a search from that point.

 ```js
   .find(j.CallExpression)